For every second it takes your Shopify store to load, your conversion rate drops...

 - Sticky Add to Cart

-Let’s see how VITALS performs with these 13 apps enabled
+Let’s see how Vitals performs with these 13 apps enabled

 13 VITALS apps enabled - an AWESOME result!